Marble, Granite & Stone Cleaning & Polishing

 Similar to marble, travertine is a calcareous material quarried from the earth.
 It's been a building material for centuries, most famously as the main substance used to build the Coliseum in Rome.
 Travertine is quite attractive, and its usually fibrous appearance is available in many neutral and rusty shades.
 Because of its durability, it's often cut into tiles used as flooring or wall material.
 Like with marble, vinegar and other acidic cleaners should not be used to clean travertine.
 Many of its maintenance requirements are the same as marble.

 Like granite, slate is another siliceous stone.
 It tends to be dark in color and is available in gray, red, black and green hues.
 The unique cleft texture makes it desirable as a material for flooring and roofing.
 When cleaned and polished, slate's surface can be quite slippery, so take care when walking on it.
 Before cleaning your slate surfaces, be sure to remove any dirty wax buildup.
 You'll also need to sweep away leftover dirt or debris.
 Avoid vacuuming slate, as doing so can damage its surface.
 Using brooms, wet mops and special stone cleaners are the best methods of cleaning your slate surfaces.

-Benefits of Sealing Your Stone Countertops and Surfaces
+Benefits of Sealing Your Stone Countertops, Floors and Other Surfaces

 Stone elements make a stunning addition to any home.
 Before choosing this material as a finishing touch to your kitchen, your bathroom or your home's overall style, you probably weighed the pros and cons of these natural materials.
 Stone is naturally resilient as a choice for your countertops, backsplash and flooring.
 However, daily wear and tear can cause permanent damage if these materials are improperly maintained.